pdrb/hsdecks/README.rst

 Hearthstone deck tool.

-It uses `python-hearthstone <https://github.com/HearthSim/python-hearthstone>`_ deckstring parser to decode the deck and `HearthstoneJSON <https://hearthstonejson.com/>`_ cards definitions to build a simple cards database - this is done automatically on the first execution.
+Cards database is created automatically on the first execution.

-HSReplay collection can be imported and used to calculate missing cards and dust cost to craft a deck.
+HSReplay collection can be imported and used to show a collection summary and to calculate dust cost to craft a deck and missing cards.

 If a single deck code is passed as argument, the entire deck is show.